qdrant/landing_page/qdrant-landing/content/articles/sparse-vectors.md

 The SPLADE model variant that uses a document encoder with max pooling but no query encoder reaches the same performance level as the prior SPLADE model.
 This suggests a limitation in the necessity of a query encoder, potentially affecting the efficiency of the model​​.

 ## Combining the Best of Both Worlds: Sparse and Dense Vectors in Qdrant
 What if we told you there's a magical formula that combines sparse and dense vectors for damn good ranking?
-Yep, Qdrant lets you mix and match to create your own perfect blend.
+Yep, Qdrant lets you mix and match to create your perfect blend.

 ## Additional Resources
 For those who want to dive deeper, here are the top papers on the topic most of which have code available: